 If you have ever encountered a life-threatening emergency involving a loved one, you are already aware of the fear of such incidences.
 You will do anything you can to save the life of the person.
 What if you didn't know how to help the person and emergency help was not arriving fast enough?
 At this point, you realize the need for being skilled in life-saving techniques.

-What is Basic Life Support
+What is BLS?

 Basic life support refers to the level of medical care used by healthcare professionals for victims with an obstructed airway, respiratory distress, and cardiopulmonary emergencies.
 These skills require the knowledge of CPR (cardiopulmonary resuscitation), AED (automated defibrillator) skills, and relieving foreign-body airway obstruction.
 In addition, it involves initial assessment, maintenance of the airway, rescue breathing/mouth-to-mouth ventilation/expired air ventilation, and chest compressions.